victortolbert/super-fiesta/README.md

 ## ⭐️ Features

-###

-### jest
+- jest

-### tailwindcss
+- tailwindcss

-### vue-cli
+- vue-cli-3

-### vue-i18n
+- vue-i18n
+- vue-meta
+- vuex

-- 4.9k github stars
+- vue-router

-### vue-analytics

-Why?
+- Sass abstracts available in SFCs (`<style>` and `<script>`)

-The plugin isn't just a wrapper of the Google Analytics API, but provides a solution to issues that most of the time you don't want to deal with or you not even know you have to deal with.
+- vue-analytics (Why?
+The plugin isn't just a wrapper of the Google Analytics API, but provides a solution to issues that most of the time you don't want to deal with or you not even know you have to deal with.)
   - Automatic Google Analytics script loading
   - Automatic page tracking
   - Event batching
   - Opt-out from Google Analytics with promise support
   - Multiple domain ID tracking system
   - Vuex support
   - E-commerce API
   - Vue error exception tracking system
   - Debugging API
-- 1.5k github stars

-### vue-meta

 ## 🚀 Get Started